-Before talking about that are antioxidants, it would be good to start from the oxidation.
+Before talking about antioxidants, it would be good to start with oxidation.

 What Is the Heck the Oxidation?

 Oxidative stress happens when natural and artificial radiation affects cells.
 Free radicals begin to form when electrons are stripped from atoms.
 These free electrons search for prey because they cannot be unattached.
-They bombard new molecule taking next electron.
+They bombard new molecules taking the next particle.
 This process starts the chain reaction.
-Without defense systems such antioxidants, the body would suffer intensely.
+Without defense systems such as antioxidants, the body would suffer intensely.

 Antioxidants: What Is It?